Skip to content

 Ensuring Your Voice is Heard

 Understanding the distinction between a healthcare directive and a living will is fundamental to effective advance care planning.
-While a living will provides specific instructions for medical treatments, a healthcare directive offers a more comprehensive framework by including those instructions and appointing a trusted agent to make decisions when you can’t.
+While a living will provides specific instructions for medical treatments, a healthcare directive offers a more complete framework by including those instructions and appointing a trusted agent to make decisions when you can’t.

 As of May 2026, proactive planning with these legal tools ensures your autonomy and provides peace of mind for you and your loved ones.
 Take the step to create or update your documents to guarantee your medical wishes are respected, no matter the circumstances.